fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

 ## Step 6.2

-Now similar as to what we did with our coin, let's animate it.
+Similar to what we did with our coin, it's time to animate our spiked cannonball.

+Follow these steps to create an animation once more:

+1. Create an `Image` array.

+2. Create the necessary variables - an index, max index, and animation speed variable.

 === "Code Added"